jh3nd3rs0n/jargyle/README.md

 ### 6. 11.
 Chaining to a Specified Chain of Other SOCKS Servers

 You can have Jargyle chained to a specified chain of other SOCKS servers, meaning that its traffic can be routed through the specified chain of the other SOCKS servers.
-To have Jargyle chained to a specified chain of other SOCKS servers, you will need to have the setting `chaining.socksServerUri` specified multiple times to specify each SOCKS server as a URI.
+To have Jargyle chained to a specified chain of other SOCKS servers, you will need to have the setting `chaining.socksServerUri` specified multiple times with each setting specifying a SOCKS server as a URI.

 Partial command line example: